BalaDhinesh/ComputerArchitecture-CS6600/README.md

 In this assignment we are required to implement our own data prefetching policy for the using the ChampSim simulator.

 Source code is available here [A4-Data-prefetcher](./A4-Data-prefetcher/)

+The assignments are done in collaboration with [Vishnu Varma](https://github.com/Vishnu2912).

 ## References:
 Cachegrind simulator: https://valgrind.org/docs/manual/cg-manual.html